kevba/blog/content/posts/compiling-at91bootstrap.md

 Tada!
 The bootloader is now flahed onto the device.
 YOu should be able to boot normally now.

 ## Final notes
-During the flasing of the image, the original tpl (u-boot) might eb partially overwritten.
+During the flashing of the image, the original tpl (u-boot) might be partially overwritten.
 This means that after booting to at91bootstrap the system halts.
-If that is the case, sam-ba can eb used once agian to flash u-boot.
+If that is the case, sam-ba can be used once again to flash u-boot.

 Set the system into rom-boot, initilize the memory.
 Now u-boot can be flashed using the following command: